rapid7/insightconnect-workflows/workflows/Enrich_Indicators_with_OSINT_from_Slack/help.md

 # Version History

+* 2.0.0 - Updated workflow to use loops instead of pattern match
 * 1.0.4 - Updated trigger syntax and documentation
 * 1.0.3 - Updated trigger syntax and documentation
 * 1.0.2 - Updated workflow title, description, and key features